wladmis/xext-rexsec/README.rst

 screenshot or record a screen or do any other staff that only trusted clients can do.

-It is still in an **alpha** stage, but nevertheless I use it every day, so I consider it stable at least for my use-case.
+It is still in an **alpha** state, but nevertheless I use it every day, so I consider it stable at least for my use-case.
 To transfer its status to at least **beta** I need to get some feedback, that means at least to get one issue report and resolve it.